Experience Management

 • detractors (6 or below)

 This allows you to craft campaigns and solutions to gain and retain the loyalty of each group.
+Net Promoter Score asks one simple question:

 • On a scale from 0-10 how likely are you to recommend our company?